April 17, 2026

-Vote 2026: Four Things to Remember Before you Vote in the March 17 District 98 Special Election
+Vote 2026: Four Things to Remember Before you Vote in the April 21 Special Election

 Here’s what you need to know to cast your ballot.

-Tuesday, March 17, is Election Day for the special election for District 98 in the Virginia House of Delegates.
+Tuesday, April 21, is Election Day for the special election for a constitutional amendment proposed by the Virginia General Assembly.
 Here are a few things to remember before you vote.

 Virginia law requires all voters to provide an acceptable form of identification before they can cast a ballot.
 Some examples include: